iconify/documentation/documents/pages/sources/bundles/index.md

 ## Offline use

-Icon bundle is the easiest way to make Iconify implementations that rely on API, such as [SVG framework](../../implementations/svg-framework/index.md) and [React component](../../implementations/react-with-api/index.md), work without the internet access.
-Instead of loading icon data from API, you can provide icon by loading icon bundle.
+Icon bundle is the easiest way to make Iconify [SVG framework](../../implementations/svg-framework/index.md) and [various component](../../implementations/components/index.md) work without the internet access.
+Instead of loading icon data from Iconify API, you can provide icon by loading icon bundle.

 ## Smaller bundle size

-For components that do not rely on API, such as [basic React component](../../implementations/react/index.md) and [Vue component](../../implementations/vue/index.md), you can use bundles to import multiple icons at the same time instead of importing icons one by one.
+For components that do have support for Iconify API, such as [React offline component](../../implementations/react/offline.md), you can use bundles to import multiple icons at the same time instead of importing icons one by one.
+This reduces bundle size.

 ## Speed up loading

-Icon bundles can be used to speed up loading for [SVG framework](../../implementations/svg-framework/index.md) and [React component](../../implementations/react-with-api/index.md).
+Icon bundles can be used to speed up loading for [SVG framework](../../implementations/svg-framework/index.md) and [various components](../../implementations/components/index.md).

-[Iconify implementation](../../implementations/index.md) queries API for icon data when it needs to render that icon.
-Even though loading icon data from API is very fast, it is not instant.
-By providing icon data for most used icons, you guarantee that icon data is ready when a component needs it, rendering icon instantly.
+When you tell Iconify component to render an icon, if icon data is not available, component attempts to load data for icon from Iconify API.
+Even though loading icon data from API is very fast, it is not instant and it requires internet access.
+By providing icon data for most used icons, you guarantee that icon data is ready when a component needs it, rendering icon instantly and it can be used offline.

 ## How to create icons bundle? {#create}